melezhik/Sparrow6/posts/Application Less Containers.md

-Following is agent code simplified version, some details are intentionally omited, but one can see how  main workflow is handled:
+Following is agent code simplified version, some details are intentionally omitted, but one can see how  main workflow is handled:

-- container initilization
+- container initialization
-- application restart when a new version is deploy or configuraton file changed
+- application restart when a new version is deploy or configuration file changed
 - container crash or stop cleaning up logic
 - etc